 My name is Cesar Abeid and I have a bachelor’s degree in Electrical Engineering.
-I’m also a certified Project Management Professional.
+I’m also a certified Project Management Professional and ScrumMaster.

 I have learned that the best way to improve your skills is to surround yourself with the right people.
 Peer pressure works!
 With the boom of social media, a community of contacts and social networks can be more valuable than books and formal training.

 When it comes to Project Management, it is no different.
 PMI’s PMBOK Guide is a classic example of the result of successful crowd-sourcing.
 Today there is a thriving PM community online, and by plugging into the right sources we can improve our skills as Project Managers and contribute to our body of knowledge as a profession.

 So the first goal of this website is to provide a place for Project Managers to connect, share, and learn.

 The second goal is to spread Project Management best practices to a wider public.
 I have seen in my own life how Project Management can improve not only your professional projects but also your personal ones.
 And I find that there is a “missing link” between the cubicle and the laundry room.
 By bringing Project Management ideas “to the rest of us,” we can make use of the extensive PM knowledge available to companies and apply it to everyone.

 I hope you enjoy this site and you are welcome to be a contributor.
 Just drop me a line.